mobizt/FirebaseClient/README.md

 This library is the new Firebase Client library that supports both sync and async usages.

 > [!NOTE]
-> This library is the old Firebase libraries ([Firebase-ESP-Client](https://github.com/mobizt/Firebase-ESP-Client), [Firebase-ESP32](https://github.com/mobizt/Firebase-ESP32) and [Firebase-ESP8266](https://github.com/mobizt/Firebase-ESP8266)) which those libraries are now obsoleted.
+> This library is the replacement of the old Firebase libraries ([Firebase-ESP-Client](https://github.com/mobizt/Firebase-ESP-Client), [Firebase-ESP32](https://github.com/mobizt/Firebase-ESP32) and [Firebase-ESP8266](https://github.com/mobizt/Firebase-ESP8266)) which those libraries are now obsoleted.

 Due to the known issues in the old Firebase library.